SpeedifyPress/SpeedifyPress/README.md

 Generates optimized CSS at specific screen resolutions while using the same CSS for all resolutions.
       Useful when page content significantly varies across different screen sizes.

+**Security Config**

+*CSRF Expiry*

+This changes the expiry time for the **CSRF nonce**.
+You may need to change this if your host uses their own caching solution and you're not using Cloudflare.
+In this case, set the expiry value to the same as the host's cache expiry time.

+*Force Include Limit*

+The maximum number of CSS classes to force include that can be generated per page.
+This limit prevents file-stuffing attacks.
 ## How to use the  CSS Stats?

 **CSS Stats** provide valuable insights into how CSS is being generated across your site and which plugins contribute to it.